 In general, the Dutch social security system applies in full if the employee is a resident of the Netherlands.
 If not, there may be an exemption, e.g. if the employee is a non-resident and is working in the Netherlands for a non-Dutch employer for a period of less than six months.
 In that case, you will not have to pay the employee insurance contributions.

 Which contributions must we pay as employer?

-The national insurance contributions (AOW, Anw and Wlz) are withheld from the salary of the employee.
-The maximum contribution is 27.65% over your annual income, which is capped at € 35,129 (2021).
+The national insurance contributions (AOW, Anw and WIz) are withheld from the salary of the employee.

 The contributions for the employee insurance schemes are fully paid by the employer.